myhro/deb-python-social-auth/docs/pipeline.rst

         'social.pipeline.social_auth.load_extra_data',

         # Update the user record with any changed info from the auth service.
-        'social.pipeline.user.user_details'
+        'social.pipeline.user.user_details',
     )

-It's possible to override it by defining the setting ``SOCIAL_AUTH_PIPELINE``, for example a pipeline that won't create users, just accept already registered ones would look like this::
+It's possible to override it by defining the setting ``SOCIAL_AUTH_PIPELINE``.
+For example, a pipeline that won't create users, just accept already registered ones would look like this::

     SOCIAL_AUTH_PIPELINE = (